EricZinda/Perplexity/backlog.md

     - check_conceptual will ensure that there is "the soup"
     - evaluating the referring expression will find all the things that the referring expression refers to
       - then you can see if those things were "ordered" or "had"
+    - If the user asks, "Do you have a steak" or "Do you have the steak" we have options:
+      - We could resolve the referring expression and make sure the computer has an instance of a steak OR
+      - We could see if they have the concept of one

 - Bug: "I have the soup" should work when I have *a* soup
   - "I have the soup" --> There is more than the soup

 - Doesn't seem like we should have to model the computer as "having the concept of menu?"
+- "who has which dish" doesn't work

 - I don't have *the* soup works because:
   - there is more than one soup so negation fails, and thus this works
 - "a table for two" crashes at startup